Season 1, Episode 50

 Lorne Brown:

 And we can give a real example like you talked about independence.
 So you have a young toddler and he’s like, pick me up mummy.
 And you want your child to be independent so you don’t pick them up or your child doesn’t want to sleep alone and you decide this child’s going to sleep alone.
 They need to sleep alone.
 Can you talk of that from the attachment or the right relationship?
-How do you see that then in the development of your child not picking up your child when it’s seeking you or when your child’s looking for you to sleep with and you’re not sleep with them?
+How do you see that then in the development of your child not picking up your child when it’s seeking you or when your child’s looking for you to sleep with and you’re not sleeping with them?
 How do you discuss this with parents?
 Because this is a real topic.
 Do I sleep with my child?
 How independent do they need to be at age three?

 Gordon Neufeld:

 This comes down to how much you trust that nature is benevolent, that it will take care of things and that you do your job at nature will do its job.
 There’s nothing we could do to create life.
 There’s nothing we can do to make anybody independent.
 The more we push it, the more insecure a child becomes.
 So our job, just like a plant’s growth and maturation and fruition is dependent upon the attachment needs being taken care of.
 That’s fundamental as a gardener.
-It’s all what I do is I take care of the attachment needs of my plants As a father, I take care of the attachment needs of my children.
+All I do is take care of the attachment needs of my plants.
+As a father, I take care of the attachment needs of my children.
 Although the youngest is now 32 and it goes to or 33 and it goes to 55, it still is true and they take care of the attachment needs of their children or the grandchildren.

 And so it’s taking care of that all growth emanates from.
 So it’s a matter of trust.
 If you do not trust that nature has a plan.
-If you don’t trust that is very capable.
+If you don’t trust it, it is very capable.
 In fact it’s the only one who can execute this plan, then you panic as a parent and you push and push and push and push.
-This is the best news ever that it will unfold.
+This is the best news ever that will unfold.
 If conditions are conducive, the number one thing is simply take care of the attachment needs and you do the work of attachment.
 If your child does the work, then that work doesn’t go into growth, it grows into attachment.
 And so that’s the one place where a child needs rest.
 Just like all growth physically emanates from rest.
-Even a young child, they physically grow at night not during the day.
+Even as a young child, they physically grow at night not during the day.
 And so all growth emanates from rest.

 What is the equivalent psychologically to take care of the needs for contact and closeness, for love, for affection, for the invitation to exist in one’s presence, for a sense of sameness, for approval.
 These are the relational needs.
 And these needs never go away just because I am 76, I think now they’re no different that when I was a kid they never go away.
 And relational needs are by definition something you cannot take care of yourself.
 You can’t give yourself an invitation to exist.
-Oh, you can, but it doesn’t count like the one you experienced from another because it’s a relational needs that we have.
+Oh, you can, but it doesn’t count like the one you experienced from another because it’s a relational need that we have.
 And so these are lifelong needs just like a plant.
 No matter how old a cedar tree is, it doesn’t mean it no longer needs its roots.
 That’s not the deal.
 It never goes away.
 That’s just the way it works.
 When relational needs are satisfied, all the nurturance grows into growth and bears fruit.
 So it gives us a very clear role.
-And when you’re into the issue of fertility, you’re big time into issue of how to get something to attach to another and how to get the attachment, the conditions conducive so that the potential is realized.
+And when you’re into the issue of fertility, you’re big time into the issue of how to get something to attach to another and how to get the attachment, the conditions conducive so that the potential is realized.

 Lorne Brown: